rubyforgood/mutual-aid/doc/setup.md

 2. Install [docker-compose](https://docs.docker.com/compose/install/)
 3. Clone the repository, and open the repository folder in your favorite command line or terminal application.

+We provide helpful shorthand, binstubs to get started using and interacting with the local Docker development environment:

 ### Bootstrapping the application for development

 ```